Unsupervised Anomaly Detection in Wearable Foot Sensor Data: A Baseline Feasibility Study Towards Diabetic Foot Ulcer Prevention: Methodology

 To improve model accuracy and efficiency, feature selection was applied to eliminate redundant and irrelevant features The process involved selecting numeric pressure data columns, eliminating features with variance below 0.01, and identifying highly correlated features (correlation coefficient \textgreater{} 0.95) to address multicollinearity.
 Removing these redundant features optimized the dataset for improved analysis and modeling performance, ensuring only the most relevant pressure features were retained.

 \paragraph{Distribution of features across pData(Pressure Data) types} The analysis revealed that maximum pressure readings were mostly concentrated in lower ranges (0-100 units), indicating generally healthy foot conditions with reduced immediate risk.
 However, the step analysis showed potential overloading during push-off (shorter step periods in forefoot/toes) and sustained pressure risks (longer step periods in heel/midfoot).
 The Area Under Curve (AUC) values were lower, suggesting minimal prolonged pressure exposure, but variations across sensors helped identify areas of sustained pressure risk.
-These findings are crucial for assessing ulcer risk, particularly in diabetic patients, by identifying areas of concentrated or sustained pressure that could lead to complications.
+These findings provide a basis for future assessment of ulcer risk in diabetic populations, where concentrated or sustained pressure may contribute to tissue breakdown.